 A landlord/owner may lodge a Claim Form without the tenants’ signature.
 They must provide evidence to support any claim.

 Mybond will send the tenant written notification of the Claim and the tenant has 10 days from receipt of the Claim to lodge a Dispute form.

 A tenant may lodge a Claim Form without the signature of the landlord/agent if they have not received a signed Claim Form from the landlord/agent within 3 days of leaving the premises.
 The landlord/agent will receive a notification of this claim.

 Bond disputes are decided by the Residential Tenancy Commissioner.

-To dispute a claim against the bond, obtain a Dispute Form from www.mybond.tas.gov.au or Service Tasmania.
+To dispute a claim against the bond, obtain a Dispute Form online or from Service Tasmania.
 File the form, within required time limits, including any supporting evidence such as: lease agreement, condition reports, rent receipts, any relevant correspondence, photographs and receipts associated with cleaning the property when it is vacated.